ndidplatform/ndidplatform.github.io/technical-overview.md

   This data will go into the blockchain:

   <div class="flash mb-3 flash-warn">
-    @todo #2 Give a name to each of these mappings.
+    @todo #2 Also give a name to each of these mappings.
   </div>

   - **node_id → public_key mapping** to allow secure private data communication via NSQ.